 English language and academic literacy

-Higher education language and presentation support (HELPS) staff assist students with drop-in support, one-on-one and group consultations, workshops for developing English language skills, academic writing, and academic presentation and conversation.
+Higher education language and presentation support (HELPS) staff assist students with drop-in support, one-on-one and group consultations, workshops for developing assignment writing skills, English language skills and academic learning skills.
+Students can also participate in various speaking practice opportunities such as Conversations@UTS, Buddy and Talkfest programs.
 These services are free of charge.
 In between teaching periods, intensive courses in academic writing, seminar presentation skills and pronunciation are available.

 Experienced male and female doctors from diverse backgrounds and clinical interests are available at City campus.

-Students who have a disability that may affect their participation in work-integrated learning components of their course should discuss this with an accessibility consultant prior to enrolment.
-The academic liaison officer within the student's faculty should be contacted for advice as necessary.
+Students who have a disability that may impact on their participation in work-integrated learning components of their course should discuss this with an accessibility consultant prior to enrolment.
+The Academic Liaison Officer within the student's faculty should be contacted for advice as necessary.

 UTS: Peer Assisted Study Success (U:PASS) is a peer-based learning program designed to assist students undertaking difficult subjects.
 U:PASS is offered in selected subjects across several faculties.
 Students meet in small study groups facilitated by peer leaders who have recently completed the subject and achieved high grades.
 U:PASS sessions are free, informal and responsive to students' different abilities and needs.